Spoon-billed sandpiper: Conservation

 In November 2011, thirteen spoon-billed sandpipers arrived at the Wildfowl and Wetlands Trust (WWT) reserve in Slimbridge, Gloucestershire, United Kingdom to start a breeding programme.
 The birds hatched from eggs collected in remote northeastern Russian tundra earlier and spent 60 days in Moscow Zoo in quarantine in preparation for the 8,000 km journey.
 Artificial incubation and captive rearing, termed headstarting, were expected to increase survival rates from less than 25% to over 75%, and the removal of eggs was expected to lead to a second clutch reared by the parents.
 In 2019, almost a decade since the rescue mission, the two birds were first to be born in a UK spoon-billed sandpiper ark.
 In 2013, conservationists hatched twenty chicks in Chukotka.

 An education kit for teaching about the bird and about environmental conservation (in English, Traditional Chinese, Simplified Chinese, Japanese and Burmese) is being used to help wetland conservation in the countries it inhabits.

-On 15 September 2025, the Natural Resources and Planning Bureau of Nantong City released a draft plan entitled Detailed Planning for the Tongzhou Bay Demonstration Zone for public consultation.
+In 2025, the Natural Resources and Planning Bureau of Nantong released a draft plan designating two areas (plots TZW-10 and TZW-11) in the Tongzhou Bay for the construction of a port logistics base and industrial use.

-The plan designates plots TZW-10 and TZW-11—identified by conservationists as important stopover sites for migratory shorebirds including the spoon-billed sandpiper—as areas for a port logistics base and industrial use.
+These plots are identified by conservationists as important stopover sites for migratory shorebirds including the spoon-billed sandpiper.
 Environmental groups and members of the public expressed concern that such development could adversely affect local wildlife and habitats, as the document does not specify corresponding protection or mitigation measures.
 According to Jianghai Evening News, coastal wetlands along Nantong, including Xiaoyangkou, Fengli, Dongling, Tongzhou Bay, Li’a Mountain and the northern branch of the Yangtze estuary, lie on the East Asian–Australasian Flyway and provide stopover sites for nearly 80 species and hundreds of thousands of migratory waterbirds each year.
 Among them, thirteen species of shorebirds—including the spoon-billed sandpiper, little stint and bar-tailed godwit—exceed 1% of their global populations as estimated in the fifth edition of Waterbird Population Estimates (WPE5), meeting the criteria of the Ramsar Convention for wetlands of international importance.